Additivemenu/spoonlee1/fullStack/javaCore2/chap2/readme.md

 ## 3.3 Binary I/O and objects

 Objects can also be input and output from a binary file.

-+ Use the writeObject method of the class ObjectOutputStream to write an object to a binary file.
++ Use the writeObject method of the class _ObjectOutputStream_ to write an object to a binary file (就像txt file中用PrintWriter).

-+ Use the readObject method of the class ObjectInputStream to read an object from a binary file.
++ Use the readObject method of the class _ObjectInputStream_ to read an object from a binary file (就像txt file中用Scanner).
++
 ### 3.3.1 :full_moon: type cast the object read
 In order to use the value returned by readObject as an object of a class, it must be type cast first:
 ```java